 Samsung - which spent eight years on the Galaxy Fold - is also developing a clamshell-like foldable phone and another that folds outward, Bloomberg News reported last month.
 The company envisions smartphones with rollable and stretchable displays, Samsung Executive Vice President Chung Eui-suk said in February.

 Even before reports of the review models’ issues surfaced, there had been questions about the general durability of foldable phones.
-The company has released footage of machines repeatedly opening and closing the phone in what it dubbed an “extremity test.”For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The company has released footage of machines repeatedly opening and closing the phone in what it dubbed an “extremity test.”tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.